Arnettie Stancil Hill

 John Thomas Stancil said after learning of Arnettie and Fred's marriage, "Arnettie will have a tough time with the grown children of Fred and Tempy Ann."

 Fred and Tempy Ann's youngest children were Tonie, Ressie and Jack.
 Delia had her own home and took in Jack.
 Ronia took care of Tonie and Ressie for a few years after she married Stephen Stancil.
-Millard helped raised his brother youngest brother Tonie.
-Fletcher, Moses and Clarence were large to work for their board on neighboring farms.
+Millard helped raise his youngest brother Tonie.
+Fletcher, Moses and Clarence were large enough to work for their board on neighboring farms.
 Preston stayed with Jess Edwards and eventually married his daughter Pearl Edwards.
 None of Fred and Tempy Ann's children lived with Fred and Arnettie very long.
 Pearl may have stayed the longest.

 Fred continued to farm and swap farm work with neighbors.
 Tobacco needed lots of hands.
-He raised sugar cane, corn for his mules, hogs, chickens and milk cow.
+He raised sugar cane, corn for his mules, hogs, chickens and a milk cow.
 Fred had all the equipment for cooking syrup.

 Arnettie and Fred had three living children: Arthur born Dec.
 23, 1911, Wilbert born April 14, 1913, and Nancy born Sept.
 16, 1914.
 A daughter born Oct.
 5, 1915, died without a name.